Becoming Catholic – Rite of Christian Initiation of Adults (RCIA)

 We offer an opportunity to come together in a small group to learn more about our faith.
 Sessions focus on the teachings and experience of the church, and prepare individuals to celebrate the Sacraments of Baptism, Confirmation, and Eucharist during the Easter season.
 There are separate sessions for children or youth.
 You are welcome to participate in the process with your questions, your insights and your faith story in a warm accepting setting.

 The process of initiation is a gradual one that takes place withing the community of the faithful.
 Meetings begin in September.
-We invite anyone interested call Susan Noble at 231-938-9214.
+We invite anyone interested call the office at 231-938-9214.